 The most noticeable and eye-catching features of the restored bridge are the grand and elaborate European-style lamp posts which, the city mayor’s Facebook page on Sunday noted, were showcased in prenuptial photos shot by Peach Frost Studio.

-Mayor Domagoso’s Facebook Live streaming of his ocular inspection of the bridge also revealed that the city will re-install the three beautiful “Motherhood/Nationhood” bridge cutwater statues and that they are also trying to replicate a fourth sculpture that was lost.
+Mayor Domagoso’s Facebook Live streaming of his ocular inspection of the bridge also revealed that the city will re-install the three beautiful “Motherhood/Nationhood” statues and that they are also trying to replicate a fourth sculpture that was lost.

 Barricades are strategically placed in the center of the four-lane bridge to encourage people to use the pedestrian lane.
 The length of the bridge is painted, and they added solar road stud lights on the edge and centerline of the bridge.
-The walkways are painted with rubberized paint as safety measure for pedestrians.
+The walkways are painted with rubberized paint as a safety measures for pedestrians.
 Pin lights are installed to make the bridge more stunning at night.